mani1911/windows-assistant/README.md

 - Control spotify using natural voice commands [Open, Close, Play, Pause, Play a song given name or from an artist]
 - Control system volume [Increase, Decrease, Go to a specific percentage]
 - take screenshots and save to location mentioned
+- brightness control of display device (working on multiple display device)
 - more to come... ;)